The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   The `terraform state rm` command is used to remove items from the Terraform State.
 -   Items removed from the Terraform state are not physically removed.
 -   Items removed from the Terraform state are only no longer managed by Terraform.
--   For example, if you remove an AWS instance from the state, the AWS instance will continue running, but Terraform plan will no longer see that instance.
+-   For example, if you remove an AWS instance from the state, the AWS instance will continue running, but the Terraform plan will no longer see that instance.

 **Sub Command - Show** -